 On the day

 When you are first welcomed into the Hey Baby clinic, we will first ask for your antenatal records and ask you to complete a short consent form explaining that the scan is purely for bonding and not medical purposes.
-We will offer you a complimentary drink and sweet snack while you wait.

 2. Getting comfortable

 When you are shown into the scanning room, our experienced Sonographer will put you at ease, explain the scanning process to you and make you and any guests feel comfortable before commencing the scan.
 There is plenty of space for guests in our clinics, so feel free to invite friends and family to share the experience.